spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 * Run `npm start` and make sure that the application still works as expected.

-### Hints

-* Try testing out functionality of the application on [localhost](<http://localhost:3000>) every time you make changes.
-This will help you identify the code that does not work as expected.
 ```

 ### 10. Instructor Do: Review Gallery Pure Functions (10 mins)

 ### 11. Instructor Do: Demo Lazy Loading JavaScript (10 mins)

-* Let students know that the next demo is going to show off lazy loading of JavaScript.

 * Tell the class that just like the lazy loading they worked with using Images, JavaScript can also be loaded as needed.

-* Ask the class:
+* Ask the class the following question(s) and call on students for the corresponding answer(s):

+  * ☝️ What is lazy loading?

+  * 🙋 Lazy loading allows us to load resources on an as-needed basis, instead of on page load.

-  * If there is JavaScript specific to a part of the page a user is using, do you think it should be downloaded?
+  * ☝️ If there is JavaScript specific to a part of the page a user is using, when do you think it should be downloaded?

+  * 🙋 We should only download the JavaScript specific to a part of the page when the user navigates to that page.

-  * Could deferring the downloading save us time on page load?
+  * ☝️ Could deferring the downloading save us time on page load?

+  * 🙋 Absolutely.
+Longer bundle sizes result in longer load times.

-* Open `18-Ins-Chunking/webpack.config.js` in your IDE and point out the following:
+* Open @TODO `18-Ins-Chunking/webpack.config.js` in your IDE and point out the following:

   * We have added a second entry point to our bundle.
 This entry point is `chart`.